Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Source: Wirral History.net

-However, it seems that perhaps the Ginder family had a greater reason for their disapproval in Thomas Britten other than his social standing, as the drapery business soon failed.
+However, it seems that perhaps the Ginders family had a greater reason for their disapproval in Thomas Britten other than his social standing, as the drapery business soon failed.
+On 26th April 1879 the Liverpool Mail ran the following notice:

-By 1881 Thomas had moved his family to Maidenhead in Berkshire where they ran a small dairy shop from 9 Queen Street.
+By 1881 Thomas had moved his family to Maidenhead, Berkshire where they ran a small dairy shop from 9 Queen Street.
 Sadly Thomas was to pass away two years later in 1883, leaving Mary penniless with eight surviving children to support.
-Mary had no choice but to take over the running of the Dairy shop in Queen Street.
+Mary had no choice but to take over the running of the dairy shop in Queen Street.

 9 Queen Street, Maidenhead